-- P-M0-15: Provide a complete streets network throughout the community, accommodating all modes and users of the right of way. - P-M0-16: Repurpose right-of-way to provide high quality bicycle, pedestrian, and transit facilities while maintaining vehicular access. - P-M0-17: Implement road and lane diets and traffic calming measures where appropriate to improve safety and quality of service, and increase walking and bicycling in the community.
+- P-M0-16: Provide a complete streets network throughout the community, safely accommodating all modes and users of the right of way. - P-M0-17: Repurpose right-of-way to provide high quality bicycle, pedestrian, and transit facilities while maintaining vehicular access. - P-M0-18: Implement road and lane diets and traffic calming measures where appropriate to improve safety and quality of service, and increase walking and bicycling in the community. - P-M0-19: Implement focused intersection improvements to improve safety and operations for all modes. - P-M0-20: Provide street trees, street lighting, and implement a wayfinding program. - P-M0-21: Ensure efficient movement and delivery of goods to industrial and retail uses while minimizing impacts on residential and mixed use neighborhoods. - P-M0-22: Coordinate with Caltrans and SANDAG to identify and implement needed freeway and interchange improvements. - P-M0-23: Ensure that truck and auto ingress and egress are taken from alleyways rather than the front of buildings to minimize impacts.
+Make curb cuts as minimal as possible if no alley exists.